-Seminar Scheduling and Cancellations: Because work at mental health clinics, agencies or approved training sites does not follow the College schedule, the on-campus faculty supervised seminar will be held on a continuous basis.
+Seminar Scheduling and Cancellations: Because work at internship sites does not follow the College schedule, the on-campus faculty supervised conference seminar will be held on a continuous basis.
 Except for holidays, sessions will be held weekly during and between semesters.

-Should bad weather or am unforeseen event cause an unexpected cancellation of a seminar session you will be notified through your Doane email account.
-However, if it is determined that a make-up session is necessary plans will be made to reschedule.
+Should bad weather or an unforeseen event cause an unexpected cancellation of a seminar session.
+You will be notified via your Doane email account.
+If it is determined that a make-up session is necessary plans will be made to reschedule.